 Height and Spread (after 10 years): 7m x 4m

-A large, hardy, deciduous tree with pinnate green foliage.
-Flowers and fruit hang in wondrously long catkins up to 70cm.
+Large, hardy, tree with pinnate green foliage.
+Flowers and fruit hang in long catkins up to 70cm.

 Your tree will have been pruned prior to despatch so there should be no need to prune straight away.
 The only exception is a bare root maiden which will not have been pruned.
 Some varieties will benefit from being pruned later – please see the variety specific information.